 Mixed Residential development is intended to accommodate a variety of dwelling types on a range of lot sizes including attached and detached single-family, apartment, and condominium units at an average density of one unit per acre.
 It is also intended to accommodate such other residential, community, and institutional uses as parks, churches, schools, libraries, cemeteries, campgrounds, assisted living and convalescent facilities, golf courses, resorts, if designed to be compatible with the residential setting.
-Home-oc-Almira Township Master Plan 33 cupations are also encouraged in areas where mixed residential uses occur, provided the residential character of the area is preserved.
+Home-occupations are also encouraged in areas where mixed residential uses occur, provided the residential character of the area is preserved.